|Facilities | Rating | Reviews|

 One of the oldest services, Welcome Break have refurbished Keele many times.
 The fast food is located on the bridge.

-Restaurants: Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Starbucks Drive Thru, Subway, Costa Express, Krispy Kreme
+Catering: Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Starbucks Drive Thru, Subway, Costa Express, Krispy Kreme

 Shops: Fone Bitz, Waitrose, WHSmith